leonardo-toffalini/dmml-project/README.md

 # Costa Rican Household Poverty Level Prediction

+To view the jupyter notebooks more clearly go to the following link: <https://nbviewer.org/github/leonardo-toffalini/dmml-project/>

 ## Goal
 Identify which households have the highest need for social welfare assistance.